FAIRmat-NFDI/pynxtools/docs/learn/nexus/nexus-rules.md

 Note that this explicitly also means that it is not allowed to have whitespace (including " ") in NeXus names.

-A speciality of NeXus is the possibility to define concept names that are different to the names of the actual data instances.
+A specialty of NeXus is the possibility to define concept names that are different to the names of the actual data instances.
 In NeXus base classes and application definitions, there are three options for defining how instances must be named to match to the name of a given concept.
 This matching is based on a combination of the `name` and the `nameType` attributes of the concept.